 Get a mentor

-Talking to someone who's 'been there, done that, bought the t-shirt and got the embarrassing ride photo' will really help to spark creativity.
+Talking to someone who's 'been there, done that, bought the t-shirt and got the embarrassing ride photo' will help to spark creativity.
 They might suggest things that you'd never thought of.
-A very good friend of mine has recently acquired a mentor to help with his first novel.
-Every time he's been to see her he comes away feeling fired up and positive, with a renewed sense of purpose.
+A good friend of mine has recently acquired a mentor to help with his first novel.
+Every time he's been to see her, he comes away feeling fired up and positive, with a renewed sense of purpose.
 It's great to see him making progress.
 My advice?
 Get a mentor!